Parents groan as school owners charge spurious fees

 “lf the private schools are charging high fees for pupils, it’s a private arrangement which is different from what’s obtainable in public schools.
 Any parent who sends his children to private school should know that he/ she would have to pay more.

 “ So it’s voluntary.
 You can’t expect public schools to ask for high school fees from pupils.
-That’s why the schools are called private school, private arrangement.
+That’s why the schools are called private schools, private arrangements.

 “ However, I don’t blame the private owners who are asking for high fees, so many things are involved in running the schools,’’ he said.